tom-howard/ros2/docs/waffles/README.md

 ---
-title: Working with the Real TurtleBot3 Waffles
+title: Working with our Real TurtleBot3 Waffles
 ---

-# Working with the Real TurtleBot3 Waffles
+# Working with our Real TurtleBot3 Waffles

 This section of the Course Site contains a range of resources to support your work with our real TurtleBot3 Waffles in the Diamond.